How to Write a Check

 Each number is flanked by a special symbol on either end, called railroads.
 Your routing number is always listed first, your account number is second, and the third spot is the check number (also located in the top right corner).
 The account number and routing number are both used when you set up automatic payments, so if you have your checks handy you won't need to go online or call to get these numbers.
 That being said, it's a good idea to pay other ways to help keep your account secure.

 No question is too small, and with WaFd Bank you also have access to tools and services to help you manage your finances and get the most from your money.
-Visit us at your neighborhood branch, give us a call at 800-324-9375, or check out what WaFd online banking has to offer.
+From checking accounts to savings accounts and everything in between, you'll find an account to fit your needs and your budget.
+Open an account online today or visit us at your neighborhood branch, give us a call at 800-324-9375, or check out what WaFd online banking has to offer.